Vertex distortion of lattice knots: Lattice Torus Knots

-First, let us verify that this tabulation of stick types and lengths constitutes a polygonal closed curve.
-The sum of $z^+$-stick lengths must equal the sum of the $z^-$-stick lengths, similarly for the $x$- and $y$-sticks.
+\begin{proof} The sum of $z^+$-stick lengths must equal the sum of the $z^-$-stick lengths, similarly for the $x$- and $y$-sticks.
 The sequence of stick types dictates that the sum of the $z^+$-stick lengths, denoted $\sum |z^+|$, is the sum of the odd row entries in the $z$-column of Figure \ref{fig:knotsequence} while $\sum |z^-|$ is the sum of the even row entries.
-Thus,